 Documentation shall include the design of the entropy source as a whole, including the interaction of all entropy source components.
 It will describe the operation of the entropy source to include how it works, how entropy is produced, and how unprocessed (raw) data can be obtained from within the entropy source for testing purposes.
-The documentation should walk through the entropy source design indicating where the random comes from, where it is passed next, any post-processing of the raw outputs (hash, XOR, etc.), if/where it is stored, and finally, how it is output from the entropy source.
-Any conditions placed on the process (e.g., blocking) should also be described in the entropy source design.
+The documentation should walk through the entropy source design indicating where the random comes from, where it is passed next, any post-processing of the raw outputs (hash, XOR, etc.), if/where it is stored, and finally, how it is output from the entropy source design.
 Diagrams and examples are encouraged.